XionWin/rust-101/rust-book/Introduction/Getting Started/Hello World.md

 You'll start by making a directory to store your Rust code.
 It doesn't matter to Rust where your code lives, but for the exercises and projects in this book, we suggest making a projects directory in you home directory and keeping your projects there.

+Open a terminal and enter the following commands to make a projects directory and a directory for the "Hello, world!" project within the projects directory.